 Gusto’s great, but its’ not perfect.
 These are its two biggest flaws:

 - You can only contact customer service on weekdays.
 Other support teams, like QuickBooks, are available on weekends for limited hours.

 - Its most basic plan is missing a few key features.
 The cheapest plan offers two-day direct deposit, while the other two plans include next-day direct deposit.
 Another feature missing from the most basic plan is the ability to request PTO.

 With those cons in mind, even the most affordable plan gets you the two most important features in a payroll software: automatic payroll taxes and accounting software integration.

-Contractor: $6/month per person + no base price
+Contractor only: $6/month per contractor paid + $35/month base price

 View each pricing plan’s features.

 ADP’s small business option is called ADP Run.
 It’s robust and has nearly every feature you could ask for — but you might have to pay extra for it.